FarronF/limerick-council-meetings/meetings/2020/11/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 13th October 2020.md

 possibility of installing something similar at Blossom Hill Cross, Rathkeale.

-This Motion was seconded by Councillor O’Brien.---
+This Motion was seconded by Councillor O’Brien.
+---
 6

 **9.**